Pet Rescue of the Month: Woods Humane Society

 Woods on Education

-The San Luis Obispo animal shelter also offers education and outreach to the communities’ youth.
+The San Luis Obispo animal shelter also offers humane education programs and outreach to the communities’ youth.
 They realize that the future is in their hands.
 Kids learn how to responsibly and humanely care for pets and ways to prevent pet overpopulation.
 Youth outreach is done through the following programs:

 - Youth Volunteer Programs (age based)